smcl/xsms/README.md

 $ python -m xsms --device=/dev/ttyACM0
 ```

-... or add it to xmobarrc
+... or add it to xmobarrc, like the below (which takes advantage of the ability to specify the font via <fn> tags to easily get some icons from Font Awesome):

 ```
   -- assumes you have Font Awesome installed and used here: